Deformable Cluster Manipulation via Whole-Arm Policy Learning: APPROACH

 \subsection{Observation \& Reward Space}

 Our observation space $O$ consists of five feature sets, listed in Table \ref{tab:rl_obs_features}.
-First, we construct two distinct feature sets from point cloud information: the KME features described in Section \ref{sec:distribution_embedding_for_deformables}, which characterise global structure, and a local feature group, which focuses on nearby point distances.
-The latter includes the Euclidean distance of the end-effector to the closest $k=5$ branch points and a safety breach indicator to reduce the robot-line contacts, computed as:
+First, we construct two feature sets from point clouds: the KME features described in Section \ref{sec:distribution_embedding_for_deformables}, which characterise global structure, and a local feature group, which focuses on nearby point distances.
+The latter includes the Euclidean distance $d$ of the end-effector to the closest $k=5$ branch points and a safety breach indicator, computed as:

-As the branches overhanging the power line already act as conductors \cite{guggenmoos2003effects}, the robot touching the power line in itself does not compromise the validity of our approach; nevertheless, a safety margin $d_{sm}=4$cm is introduced to reduce the wear and tear to the line through reward shaping.
+A robot-power line contact doesn't compromise the validity of our approach, as the overhanging branches act as conductors already\cite{guggenmoos2003effects}; nevertheless, a safety margin ($d_{sm}=4$cm, to account for motion and sensor uncertainties) is introduced to reduce power line wear and tear.

 A novel aspect of our method is its multi-modality, attributable to a whole-arm touch detector.
 Recently, \cite{jacobgentle} has shown that in the absence of expensive tactile sensors, time-series sliding window torque measurements: $[\tau_t, \tau_{t-1}, \tau_{t-2},...,\tau_{t-(m-1)}]$ over the last $m$ time steps along with other proprioceptive features, can be used to build a classifier trained to detect contact `bumps' at the current time-step $t$, from labeled touch data.
 While \cite{jacobgentle} is trained with touch features for a simple reach task, we extend that approach and demonstrate that the touch classifier is useful even in the presence of vision and can aid complex manipulation tasks.
 During simulation, a proxy classifier $\mathbb{I}(\Vert {F_t} \Vert_2 > f_u)$ computes the force threshold $f_u$ breaches by the robot links $l$, leveraging the net contact force $F_t \in \mathbb{R}^{l \times 3}$ exposed by Isaac Gym.
 The full body contact awareness from this touch detector is crucial for the arm to leverage its multiple links (e.g. forearm and wrist) for manipulation, to supplement the partial, noisy, and time-varying point clouds.